elma16/hjartax/README.md

 ### Installation

-1. Clone this repository: `git clone https://github.com/Apple/repo-name.git`
+1. Clone this repository: `git clone https://github.com/elma16/hjartax.git`
-2. Change to the project directory: `cd repo-name`
+2. Change to the project directory: `cd hjartax`
-3. Install the required packages: `pip install -r requirements.txt`
+3. Install the package: `pip install -e .`

+JAX installs differently for CPU/GPU, so refer to the [JAX installation guide](https://github.com/google/jax#installation) if you need GPU/TPU support.
+The base dependencies are listed in `pyproject.toml`.

 ### Dataset
 The Apple Heart and Movement Study dataset is not publicly available for privacy reasons.